General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Gravitational Perturbations of the Light Ray

+where $\dot{\cal M}\equiv\partial{\cal M}/\partial t^*$.
 If one assumes that the mass $\Mc$ is constant, then the second term in the right side of equation \eqref{xcu7} vanishes and the eikonal does not contain any integral dependence on the past history of the light propagation.
-This assumption is usually implied, for example, in the theory of gravitational lensing \cite{gl1,gl2,gl3} and other numerous applications of the relativistic theory of light propagation.
-Here, we extend our approach to take into account the case of $\dot\Mc\not=0$.
-In the most general case the lost of energy by the isolated system caused by emission of gravitational waves is given by \cite{mtw,LL}
+This assumption is usually implied, for example, in the theory of gravitational lensing \cite{gl1,gl2,gl3} and other applications of the relativistic theory of light propagation.
+Here, we extend our approach to take into account the case of time-dependent mass of the isolated system, $\dot\Mc\not=0$.
+The mass may change because stars are losing mass in the form of the stellar wind.
+We shall not consider this case but focus on another process of the lost of mass by the isolated system due to the emission of gravitational radiation.
+The rate of the mass loss is, then, given by \cite{mtw,LL}

-where ${\cal I}^{(3)}_{ij}$ represents a third time derivative from the mass quadrupole moment, and terms of order $O\left(c^{-9}\right)$ describe contribution of higher-order mass and spin multipoles.
-Accounting for the contribution of the gravitational waves given by equation \eqref{jq8} yields
+where ${\cal I}^{(3)}_{ij}$ represents a third time derivative from the mass quadrupole moment and terms of order $O\left(c^{-9}\right)$ describe contribution of higher-order mass and spin multipoles which we neglect here.
+Making use of equation \eqref{jq8} in (\ref{xcu7}) yields

-It is instructive to evaluate contribution of the second term in the right side of equation \eqref{xcu7} in the case of light propagating in gravitational field of a binary system consisting of two stars with masses $m_1$ and $m_2$ orbiting each other along a circular orbit.
-The total mass $\Mc$ of the system is defined in accordance with equation \eqref{zqm} which takes into account the first post-Newtonian correction
+It is instructive to evaluate contribution of the second term in the right side of equation \eqref{xcu7} in the case of light propagating in gravitational field of a binary system consisting of two stars with masses $m_1$ and $m_2$ orbiting each other on a circular orbit.
+The total mass $\Mc$ of the system is defined in accordance with equation \eqref{zqm} (for $l=0$) which takes into account the first post-Newtonian correction

 where $\mu=m_1m_2/\Mc$ is the reduced mass of the system and $a=a(t)$ is the orbital radius of the system.
-Assuming that the lost of the orbital energy is due to the emission of gravitational waves from the system in accordance with the quadrupole formula approximation \cite{LL,mtw}, the time evolution of the orbital radius is defined by equation \cite{LL,mtw}
+Assuming that the lost of the orbital energy is due to the emission of gravitational waves from the system in accordance with the quadrupole formula approximation \eqref{jq8}, the time evolution of the orbital radius is defined by equation \cite{LL,mtw}

 It has a simple solution \cite{mtw}

 where $\tau=t-t^*$, $t^*$ is the time of the closest approach of light ray to the binary system, $a_0=a(t^*)$ is the orbital radius of the binary system at the time of the closest approach, and $T$ is the spiral time of the binary.
 The lost of the total mass due to the emission of the gravitational waves is